antronerds/r2-tutorials/docs/One_Gene_View.md

 [**Figure 23: Probeset verification table**](_static/images/Onegeneview/OneGene_Probesettable.png)

+1. Click on the down arrow of the
-1. A new screen (or tab in the browser) appears with TranscriptView.
+2. A new screen (or tab in the browser) appears with TranscriptView.
     The TranscriptView application depicts the alignment of expressed sequence tags (EST) and mRNA sequences to the human reference genome sequence (Fig 8.
 The strand orientation of these sequences are